Predicting Good Quantum Circuit Compilation Options: Introduction

-For classical compilation, guidelines and best-practices have been developed over the previous decades such that even \mbox{end-users} without a background in computer science can compile and execute their programs.
-In quantum compilation, however, this is not yet the case.
-Compilation of quantum circuits requires expert knowledge.
-Hence, \mbox{end-users} without a background in quantum computing are easily overwhelmed with a flood of different qubit technologies, devices, compilers, and (quite frequently, poorly documented) settings to choose from.
-With no actionable advice, it is tremendously hard for an \mbox{end-user} to decide upon a combination of all those options for a correspondingly considered application.
+For classical compilation, guidelines and \mbox{best-practices} have been developed over the previous decades such that even \mbox{end-users} without a background in computer science can compile and execute their programs.
+In quantum compilation, however, this is not yet the case and classical compilation schemes cannot be adopted in a \mbox{one-to-one} fashion.
+The reason for that lies within the constraints (such as the restricted connectivity of quantum devices) to be satisfied by a compiled quantum circuit compared to classical software.
+Since comparable guidelines and \mbox{best-practices} have not yet been developed for quantum circuit compilation, expert knowledge is required and especially \mbox{end-users} without a background in quantum computing are easily overwhelmed with a flood of different qubit technologies, devices, compilers, and (quite frequently, poorly documented) settings to choose from.
+Without actionable advice, it is extremely difficult for an \mbox{end-user} to decide on a combination of all these options for a correspondingly considered application.

-In this work, we treat the problem as a statistical classification task and explore the utilization of supervised machine learning techniques to optimize the compilation from of quantum circuits.
-We propose a framework that, given a quantum circuit, predicts the best combination of these options and, by that, \emph{automatically} decides for the \mbox{end-user} which qubit technology, which specific device, which compiler, and which corresponding settings to choose for realizing their applications.
-By this, a similar kind of comfort is provided to the \mbox{end-users} of quantum computers as it is taken for granted in the classical world.
+In this work, we treat the problem as a statistical classification task and explore the utilization of supervised machine learning techniques to optimize the compilation of quantum circuits.
+We propose a framework that, given a quantum circuit, predicts the best combination of these options and, by that, \emph{automatically} decides for \mbox{end-users} which qubit technology, which specific device, which compiler, and which corresponding settings to choose for realizing their applications.
+By this, a similar kind of comfort is provided to the \mbox{end-users} of quantum computers as is taken for granted in the classical world.